Contributions to EARLI SIG 14 will be possible through four different presentation formats :

-2. Individual paper sessions normally include four oral presentations of empirical papers and are scheduled for 120 minutes.
+2. Individual paper sessions include three or four oral presentations of empirical papers and are scheduled for 90 or 120 minutes.
 Each individual presentation lasts 20 minutes and is followed by a discussion with the audience of 10 minutes.
 Presentations of empirical papers have to include data and results in order to be accepted for the conference.
 If your research is at an earlier stage, suitable conference formats are poster or round table sessions as well as no or not perfect data sessions.
 Besides empirical papers, theoretical papers are also welcome.
 In each room, in which paper sessions will take place, a computer, digital projector, and internet access will be provided.

-3. Interactive poster sessions normally include six posters which are used to present research studies with a strong visual component.
+3. Interactive poster sessions include four to five posters which are used to present research studies with a strong visual component.
 Poster sessions are scheduled for 90 minutes.
 At the beginning, a chair gathers the presenters and the audience, and a short oral presentation of about 5 minutes for each poster is given.
 For clarification, each individual presentation is followed by a brief discussion between the presenter and the audience.
 After all posters have been briefly presented and discussed, sufficient room is reserved for an interactive in-depth discussion between the presenter and a smaller audience that is specifically interested in particular posters.
 Poster presentations are an ideal opportunity to present research that is at an earlier stage as they allow a more direct interaction between the researcher and the audience.
-In each room, in which poster sessions will take place, poster boards and materials for attaching the posters to the boards will be provided.
+In each space, in which poster sessions will take place, poster boards and materials for attaching the posters to the boards will be provided.

 4. Thematic symposia aim at examining a single topic in depth from multiple perspectives.
-Symposia normally include three to four coherent oral presentations of research papers on one topic and are scheduled for 120 minutes.
-Each individual presentation lasts 15 minutes and is followed by a brief discussion with the audience of 2 to 3 minutes.
-Subsequently, a discussant, who is familiar with all individual papers, summarizes and interactively discusses the four contributions.
+Symposia include three to four coherent oral presentations of research papers on one topic and are scheduled for 90 or 120 minutes.
+Each individual presentation lasts 15 to 20 minutes and is followed by a brief discussion with the audience of 2 to 3 minutes.
+Subsequently, a discussant, who is familiar with all individual subpapers, summarizes and interactively discusses the contributions.
 Presentations of empirical papers have to include data and results in order to be accepted for the conference.
 Organizers of symposia have to nominate a chairperson who is responsible for directing the session (organizers may also be the chairpersons).
 Furthermore, organizers have to nominate the discussant who is responsible for integrating the individual contributions.
 In each room, in which symposia will take place, a computer, digital projector, and internet access will be provided.

 English will be the main and official language of EARLI SIG 14.
 Considering the Francophone context of Geneva, contributions in French will also be possible.
 Contributors using the French language are invited to provide summaries or resources (e.g. Powerepoints) translated in English to facilitate mutual understanding.
 It will be assumed by the organising committee that the language of submission will be consistent with the language of presentation.